Saturday, May 28, 2005

 up with a relationship to NASA.

-digital format.
+Anyway, looks like they're ponying up the money to switch to digital format.
 Looks like it'll give people some flexibility in acessing specific events, but there's no mention in an overall programming

 change.